litex-hub/linux-on-litex-rocket/README.md

 ### DT (Device Tree) file specific to your design/bitstream:

-The included `*.dts` files (in the [`conf`](conf/) folder) were manually assembled from information collected during bitstream generation, stored in the resulting `csr.csv` and `csr.json` files found in `~/LITEX/build/<board-name>/`.
+The included `*.dts` files (in the [`conf`](conf/) folder) were manually assembled by combining core-specific parameters from the sample `*.dts` files provided in `pythondata-cpu-rocket` with register address data collected during bitstream generation, stored in the resulting `csr.csv` and `csr.json` files found in `~/LITEX/build/<board-name>/`.

 Note that interrupt numbers contained in `csr.*` must be incremented by 1 in the `*.dts` file in order to match the way RocketChip keeps track of